IvanBernatovic/collabfinder/README.md

 Currently, we would like to find a designer who would contribute a new logo and brand new look and identity.

-## Roadmap 2021
+## Features Roadmap

 - [ ] new logo and design
 - [ ] public project listing - allow guests to see project if OP decides to make it public
 - [ ] full text search
 - [ ] Twitter profile which automatically shares new project on Twitter
--   [ ] my projects page
+- [x] my projects page
--   [ ] custom rules/settings for email notifications so you don't miss out on projects based on a tag or needed role
+- [x] custom rules/settings for email notifications so you don't miss out on projects based on a tag or needed role